 - It’s necessary for us to meet our legal or regulatory obligations, for example, to send you annual statements, tell you about changes to Terms and Conditions, or for the detection and prevention of fraud

-- It’s in the legitimate interests of Standard Life
+- It’s in our legitimate interests

 - to deliver appropriate information and guidance so you are aware of the options that will help you get the best outcome from your product or investment;